Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Concluding remarks

 In the simulations (I) and (II), we have varied the coupling strength between the system and reservoir and have found the somewhat expected result that the errors caused by the approximations, that is, the RWA in case (I) and the reset of the memory effects in case (II), are smaller when the coupling strength becomes weaker.
 This implies that approximate methods might be sufficient to analyze performances of quantum computations qualitatively; however, minor errors will play a crucial role for high-precision predictions in further improved quantum devices.

 In this study, we restricted ourselves to a simple $H$ + CNOT sequence.
 The reservoirs have also been assumed to be independent of each other to focus on detrimental effects of noise.
-It is interesting to investigate noise effects in other architectures; for example, spatially correlated noise, including noise-induced crosstalk, as well as reservoir-induced entanglement have attracted a lot of interest~\cite{GulacsiARXIV2025}.
+It is interesting to investigate noise effects in other architectures; for example, spatially correlated noise, including noise-induced crosstalk, as well as reservoir-induced entanglement, see, e.g., Ref.~\cite{GulacsiPRR2025-2}.
 Proposing better pulse shapes through, for example, optimal control techniques~\cite{WilhelmARXIV2020}, is one of the next steps to be incorporated in the FP-HEOM approach straightforwardly and without further approximations.
 Those subjects are left for future work.
+We are currently developing a user-friendly interface for the simulation framework applied in this study that will help non-experts to directly apply it in order to learn about the dissipative dynamics of their specific qubit systems.